 Desert Tortoise (DETO): The new work areas are not located within the range of desert tortoise; therefore, no impacts to DETO are anticipated.

-Special-Status Terrestrial Herpetofauna: No special-status herpetofauna were observed within the vicinity of the new work area during previous preconstruction surveys.
-No impacts to special status herpetofauna are expected as a result of use of the new work area.
+Special-Status Terrestrial Herpetofauna: No special-status terrestrial herpetofauna have been observed within the new work area during Project related surveys.
+With biological monitoring and implementation of Project mitigation measures, no impacts are anticipated.